The Definitive Comparison: 8 Ways to Move Files Between Android and iPhone in 2026

 Quickest for immediate delivery: Zapfile or WhatsApp Document attachment.

-Recipient downloads later: WeTransfer (auto-expires 7 days, no account) or email if under 25MB.
+Related guideSend Files from Android to iPhone Without Any Apps→Recipient downloads later: WeTransfer (auto-expires 7 days, no account) or email if under 25MB.

 Sensitive documents: Zapfile — no server copy — plus password-protect the file itself before transfer.